-UWE Bristol Disability and Wellbeing Services Privacy Notice
+UWE Bristol Student Support and Wellbeing Privacy Notice

 This notice applies to disability and wellbeing services given to students, applicants and other clients, by us, the University of the West of England.
-We will process your data in accordance with the Data Protection Act (2018).
+We will process your data in accordance with applicable data protection legislation.
 The data controller is the University of the West of England.

 Your personal information

-We will process your non-sensitive personal and sensitive personal data that you or others (for example your doctor) give us.
+We will process your non-sensitive personal and sensitive personal data that you or others (for example your doctor or funding body) give us.
 This will include information about your physical and mental health.
 You are not required to give us your personal data, but if you limit the data you give us it will limit the service we can give you.

 Using your personal information

 We will only use your personal data for the purposes of:

 - creating a record to store your data